prody/ProDy/doc/examples/dynamics/pca/pca_blast.rst

 >>> len(ensemble)
 347

+Note that number of conformations are more than the number of PDB structures we evaluated.
+This is because some of the PDB files contained NMR structures with multiple models.
+Each model in NMR structures are added to the ensemble as individual conformations.

 Write aligned conformations into a PDB file as follows:

 >>> reference_structure.addCoordset(ensemble.getCoordsets())
 >>> writePDB(name+'.pdb', reference_structure)
 'CytC.pdb'

-This file can be used to visualize the aligned conformations in modeling software.
+This file can be used to visualize the aligned conformations in a modeling software.